SayoriIO/Sayori/WEBSERVER_API.md

 - `y2` - Yuri (Fast)
 - `y3` - Yuri (Obsessed)

-API will ignore any other values and default to `m1`.
+API will error with a 400 that is anything beyond this list.

 ### `bg` - Optional